 - Robb H. Amanda and Andrew Chesler.
 Encyclopedia of American Family Names.
 New York: Haper Collins, 1995.
 Print.
 (ISBN 0-06-270075-8).

 - Best, Hugh.
 Debrett's Texas Peerage.
 New York: Coward-McCann, 1983.
 Print.
 (ISBN 069811244X).

 - Black, George F. The Surnames of Scotland Their Origin, Meaning and History.
 New York: New York Public Library, 1946.
 Print.
 (ISBN 0-87104-172-3).

 The Rankin Family Crest was acquired from the Houseofnames.com archives.
 The Rankin Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 15 December 2013 at 14:42.
+This page was last modified on 17 April 2016 at 15:50.